-Camp Singing Hills, our dedicated troop camp facility, has 160 acres of beautiful forests and prairies, as well as a beach on Fish Lake where girls love to swim and canoe.
+Camp Singing Hills, our dedicated troop camp facility, has 160 acres of beautiful forests and prairies, as well as a beach on Fish Lake where campers love to swim and canoe.
 There are also plenty of opportunities to take part in arts and crafts, archery, outdoor exploration, sports, games, music, and nature education.

 Some of Camp Singing Hills summer activities include: